LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

-9-Added script that duplicates the last line of a certain file 10-Added script that deletes all files with a .js extension on the current directory and all of its subdirectories 11-Added script that counts directories and subdirectories in the current directory
+9-Added script that duplicates the last line of a certain file 10-Added script that deletes all files with a .js extension on the current directory and all of its subdirectories 11-Added script that counts directories and subdirectories in the current directory 12-Added script that displays the 10 newest files in the current directory